MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D1**

+* Your final project should have been turned in over the weekend.
 * Sign up for the [Jobberwocky][jobberwocky-signup] and polish your [Github][github].
 * [Format your résumé.][resume]
 * [Write your standard cover letter.][cover-letter]